lindemann-co/lindemann-co.github.io/content/about.en.md

 I am an engineer, entrepreneur and computer scientist.

 I was born in France in the early 1980’s.
-Too long ago already.

 ## Where